state-space-models/cuthbert/docs/examples/dynamax_integration.md

 # Dynamax Integration: Kalman Filtering with Linear Gaussian SSM

 This example demonstrates how to use a [Dynamax](https://github.com/probml/dynamax) Linear Gaussian State Space Model (LGSSM) with `cuthbert` to perform fast parallel-in-time Kalman filtering.
-Dynamax provides a rich ecosystem for defining state space models, while Cuthbert offers efficient filtering algorithms.
+Dynamax provides a rich ecosystem for defining state space models, while cuthbert offers efficient filtering algorithms.

 ## Setup and imports